 Rebecca has been an active participant in the field of early childhood education for the past 14 years and has taken on the role of educator, supervisor, director, professor, advocate, and leader throughout a variety of educational settings.

 She is the Vice President and Public Policy Chair for the Worcester Area Association for the Education of Young Children, and the Director of the Regis College Children’s Center.
-She is a professor at Regis College and Becker College, and an adjunct professor at Dean College.
-She speaks nationally, and she is the winner of multiple awards in the field of early childhood education, mentoring, and management (including Massachusetts Exceptional Educator Award Winner in 2013, and National Children’s Tylenol Child Care Award in 2011 and 2013).
+She is a professor at Regis College and Becker College, and Dean College.
+She speaks nationally, and she is the winner of multiple awards in the field of early childhood education and management (including Massachusetts Exceptional Educator Award Winner in 2013, and National Children’s Tylenol Child Care Award in 2011 and 2013).

 Rebecca lives in Northborough, Massachusetts and she is passionate about community service.
 She is an active member of multiple committees dedicated to enriching the lives of children and their families.